-- 1. Engagement with the Service Manager on the way the unit turnaround standard operates in relation to TCHC units. - The dashboard utilized to identify the status of units that are the subject of unit turnover; and - 3.
-The relationship between units reported as vacant to the Tenant Services Committee and the status of units identified as the subject of the unit turnover report.
+- 1. Engagement with the Service Manager on the way the unit turnaround standard operates in relation to TCHC units. - The dashboard utilized to identify the status of units that are the subject of unit turnover; and - The relationship between units reported as vacant to the Tenant Services Committee and the status of units identified as the subject of the unit turnover report.

-This report aims to provide the Board of Directors (the "Board") with a comprehensive understanding of the Vacant Unit Turnaround Process, addressing action items one through three.
+This report aims to provide the Tenant Services Committee ("TSC") with a comprehensive understanding of the Vacant Unit Turnaround Process, addressing action items one through three.